 How to interpret the chart

-The chart depicts a recently developed phylogeny of all living ferns.
+The chart depicts a recently developed phylogeny of all existing flowering plants.

-The disks represent families of ferns.
+The disks represent families of plants.
 Groups of related families are indicated by a hierarchy

 of regions and some of these groups are named.

-For more than 250 years, families of plants and relationships between families were
+For more than 250 years, families of flowering plants and relationships between families were

 determined mainly by morphology (the structure, shape and number of plant parts).
 Since the